But teachers know everything!! Write about a time a teacher disappointed you.

 I was in college and taking a course on health and nutrition.
 Mr. Fields was a Dr. Oz WannaBe who ate mixed greens and drank vegetable concoctions while he lectured.
 He was spunky, energetic, funny, and extremely intelligent.

 I took the class with my roommate/teammate and we had a friendly relationship with Mr. Fields who happened to be a big fan of volleyball and sometimes watched our games.
 This man’s passion for nutrition changed everything I thought about the way I ate.
-I lost 15 pounds after taking his class which further proved the guy knew what he was talking about.
+I lost 15 pounds after taking his class because he helped me see what I was doing to myself with some of my food choices.

 My step-dad, Bob, had been diagnosed with cancer earlier that year.
 My family was devastated.
 I stupidly thought I had paid my dues in the cancer department after my Dad died when I was in second grade.
 Bob’s diagnosis was the last thing any of us saw coming, but I wanted to stay positive.
-Times had changed since my Dad had died and SO many people survived cancer and we were going to fight this.
+Times had changed since my Dad had died and SO many people survived cancer.
+We were going to fight this.

 Bob had just begun a round of chemotherapy after some failed treatments and my family wanted to remain hopeful that this would do the trick.